Tear down your idols

 2 Kings 18:1-6

-God had commanded his people to worship only him and to not make images and bow down to them.
+God had commanded his people to worship him alone.
+God also forbade his people to make images and bow down to them.
 Ex.20:2-5

 Idolatry was a huge temptation to the nation of Israel, and it is a huge temptation to us also.

 The kingdom of Israel split in two around 930 BC: Northern kingdom and Southern kingdom.
 God sent prophets to warn both kingdoms, but they did not listen to the prophets but continued in their sinful ways.
 They would worship Yahweh, but also idols; this is what took place in these kingdoms.
 (2 Kings 17:40-41)

 Each kingdom has its own kings, some were good, but some were bad.
 The good kings led the people toward the Lord and did things according to God’s standard.
 The bad kings allowed idolatry to infiltrate the nation.